 For a career that is actually meaningful and that allows you to help people on the job, you almost can’t beat working as a medical assistant.
 These professionals work alongside doctors and nurses in all kinds of medical settings to provide the best patient care.
 Medical assistants get patient appointments started, take vital signs and assist with procedures.
 It’s a rewarding career and one that you can get started without spending four years in college.

 So, you want to become a medical assistant, but you are not sure what step to take next.
 Very few employers will hire someone as a medical assistant with only a high school diploma.
 It is possible to get hired this way and to receive on-the-job training, but it is becoming less common.
 You are more likely to appeal to employers by getting some level of secondary education, either a medical assistant diploma or a medical assistant degree.
-Here are some comparisons of the two options:
+Here are some comparisons of the two options, diploma vs degree:

 With more credit hours, an associate degree program will cost more; therefore time is an important consideration when choosing between a medical assistant degree and a diploma, but don’t forget the cost.
 By choosing a longer, more expensive program, you will face additional expenses in two ways: a higher program cost and a longer time before you can start earning a salary as a medical assistant.

 Another difference to consider when choosing between a medical assisting degree or diploma program is the coursework.
 Both will have similar courses, but the degree coursework will include more advanced topics.
 Both programs cover administrative skills for medical offices, lab procedures, pharmacology, medical terminology, ethics, and basic clinical and surgical procedures.
-The degree program will also include anatomy and physiology courses and more advanced and in-depth courses in general.
+The medical assistant degree program will also include anatomy and physiology courses and more advanced and in-depth courses in general.

 Either a diploma or degree program in medical assisting should prepare you for professional certification.
 Not all employers will require certification or registration as a medical assistant, but getting this distinction will make you a more desirable candidate for jobs.
 Completing either level of training program will provide you with the knowledge you need to pass a certification exam.